 One of the biggest mistakes gardeners make is trying to “work” (till up, cultivate, or hoe) their high clay content garden soil before it is dry enough to be worked.
 When you do this, the soil structure is broken down and you end up with rock-hard crusts or clumps when the soil dries.

-After a long winter of snow and a rainy spring, clay beds are swelled with water and free clay particles float to the top and bond with each other.
+After a long winter of snow and a rainy spring, clay beds are swelled with water, causing free clay particles float to the top and bond with each other.
 As the clay dries out further, a hard crust forms, which eventually starts cracking like you can see in the photo on the right.
 This can happen even if there is a lot of compost or organic matter in the soil.

 To get the beds ready for planting, most gardeners will till or turn over their soil, perhaps mixing in more compost, fertilizer, or organic material.
 However, if you do this before the soil has dried out enough, you are going to run into problems.